slackapi/bolt-python/docs/README.md

 ├── static/
 │   ├── css/
 │   │   └── custom.css (the css for everything!)
-│   └── img/ (the pictures for the site)
+│   ├── img/ (the pictures for the site)
-│       ├── rory.png
+│   │   ├── rory.png
-│       └── oslo.svg
+│   │   └── oslo.svg
+│   └── api-docs/slack_bolt (the generated reference docs with their own HTML/CSS)
+│       ├── index.html
+│       └── adaptor
+│           └── index.html
 ├── src/
 │   ├── pages/ (stuff that isn't docs.
 This is empty for every repo but homepage) │   └── theme (only contains the 404 page)
-├── docusaurus.config.js (main config file. also where to set navbar/footer) └── redirects.js (a redirects script because the old site used # as pages which docusaurus can't handle) └── sidebar.js (manually set where the docs are in the sidebar.)
+├── docusaurus.config.js (main config file. also where to set navbar/footer) ├── redirects.js (a redirects script because the old site used # as pages which docusaurus can't handle) └── sidebar.js (manually set where the docs are in the sidebar.)
 ```